skhan060/Google-Bike-Share-CaseStudy/README.md

 > 2. Why would casual riders buy Cyclistic annual memberships?
 > 3. How can Cyclistic use digital media to influence casual riders to become members?

-Moreno has assigned me the first question as Data Analyst to answer: **How do annual members and casual riders use Cyclistic bikes differently?**
+Moreno has assigned me the first question to you as a Data Analyst to answer: **How do annual members and casual riders use Cyclistic bikes differently?**

 ### 2. Prepare
 #### 🔗 Quick Links